Ski area info

 Snowboarders in The Three Valleys can carve up the slopes on the vast network of blue, red and black runs and there are many outstanding off-piste areas and several superb snow parks too ̶ here are a few highlights for riders:

-• If you’re a freerider in Val Thorens you’ll find challenging terrain at Cime de Caron and La Masse, while the Val Thorens snow park in the plateau sector is an awesome arena for perfecting your jibbing, j-turns and jumps.
+• If you’re a free rider in Val Thorens you’ll find challenging terrain at Cime de Caron and La Masse, while the Val Thorens snow park in the plateau sector is an awesome arena for perfecting your jibbing, j-turns and jumps.
 The snow park is an impressive 70,000 square metres and includes a big air bag, quarter pipe hip jumps and tabletop jumps.

 • At Méribel, access the Moon Park from the Plan De L’Homme chairlift and you’ll love the rails, boxes and kickers here for riders of all aptitudes.
 Alternatively, hop on the Plattiers lift to reach the excellent DC Park, where a superpipe, box and rail combos and cracking obstacles like a shipping container upcycled as a butter box await.